 - Satisfactory completion of the C requirements plus 1 FULL page response (of acceptable quality) to questions from Category II at the end of each chapter.
 (Thus, to get a "B" you must write 2 FULL pages for each chapter-one answering Category I questions and one answering Category II questions; for a total of 20 pages for the term.)
 Students will select the question(s) that are of most value for them to answer.
 The paper will follow same format as for C work described above. - Written work is due the week after each chapter is covered in class.
-(For example, Chapter 1 written work is due the beginning of week 2.)
-The drop dead date for written work is the Tuesday after each test.
-For example, written work for Chapters 1-4 is due the beginning of week 5. - Note: If you don't get 70% or better on the three tests, and/or don't write a total of 20 pages (of acceptable quality) over the 10 written assignments, your grade will be up to the discretion of the instructor.
+(For example, Chapter 1 written work is due the beginning of week 2 and Chapter 2 written work is due the beginning of week 3.)
+Written work later than one week will be lowered an entire grade.
+(Thus, to get a "B" you would need to write three full pages.). - Note: If you don't get 70% or better on the three tests, and/or don't write a total of 20 pages (of acceptable quality) over the 10 written assignments, your grade will be up to the discretion of the instructor.